 An elected member may also speak on an application within their ward.
 The Chair will only allow another non-committee member to speak in exceptional circumstances.

 A total of five minutes is allowed for each category of speaker - applicants, objectors and non-committee members.

-If you wish to speak at the committee you must let us know before noon on the day before the committee meeting.
+If you wish to speak at the committee you must let us know before noon on the day of the committee meeting.
 Objectors must have already submitted a written objection.